 Solutions to the problem of international bankruptcy are generally framed as either universalist (arguing that international bankruptcies should be administered in a single forum) or territorialist (arguing in favor of multiple local bankruptcies).
 This article seeks to expand this debate by using traditional conflicts theory to examine the problem of cross-border bankruptcy.
 It analyzes the current regime under which cross-border bankruptcies are administered in U.S. courts, concluding that this regime operates as a multilateralist (jurisdiction-selecting) regime.
 Concluding that multilateralism is an appropriate method for resolving choice-of-law issues in international insolvency, the article analyzes some possible refinements to the current system.
 It argues that a more pointedly multilateralist approach would better serve the goals of the international bankruptcy regime.

 Buxbaum, Hannah L., "Rethinking International Insolvency: The Neglected Role of Choice-of-Law Rules and Theory" (2000).
-Faculty Publications.
-Paper 395.
+Articles by Maurer Faculty.
+395.